jwondrusch/devfest-kc-2019-slides/PITCHME.md

 - Actually written code for that idea.
 - Work for a startup.
 - Founded a startup.
-- Weren't sure where to start.
+- Felt stuck, not sure where to start.
 @ulend

 <br/>